Follow my easy step-step guide to learn how to make sauerkraut at home with just 2 ingredients. I cannot get enough of this tangy cabbage condiment.

 In this post you’ll learn:

-- How to make homemade sauerkraut with no special equipment and only two ingredients
+- How to make sauerkraut at home with no special equipment and only two ingredients.

 - The best equipment to get if you want to make larger quantities.